DasSunandaUTSA/Statistical-Learning-Project/README.md

 # Statistical-Learning-Project
-Logistic Regression, Random Forest, SVM and Their Performance in Predicting Bank Customer Churn
+Logistic Regression, Random Forest, SVM and their Performance in Predicting Bank Customer Churn

 This project compares the performance of Logistic Regression, Random Forest, and SVM in predicting whether or not a client would quit a bank.
 Customers exiting is counter productive since banks make money by leveraging their customers' deposits.
 Banks may build business efforts to appeal to such clients and better keep them by developing a model that can anticipate who might leave.